Built-in Objects

 Implements the ECMAScript RegExp including modifiers, duplicate named groups, and RegExp.escape.

 RegExp is available as both RegExp() and new RegExp().
-Regex literals (/pattern/flags) are also supported in both interpreted and bytecode execution modes.
+Regex literals (/pattern/flags) are also supported in interpreter mode and bytecode mode.
 Calling RegExp(existingRegExp) without new and without an explicit flags argument returns the original regex object; new RegExp(existingRegExp) clones it.

 Supported flags: d, g, i, m, s, u, v, y